What unemployment solutions are available to nonprofit organizations?

 - Stop-Loss Insurance – Coverage attaches excess of the Self-Insured Retention (SIR).
 The SIR is negotiable to meet the varying needs and risk tolerance of each insured.

 Policy Limits are negotiable and customizable for each employer.
-Additionally, an Experience Refund Endorsement is available on First Dollar coverage meaning insureds with favorable loss experience can receive earned refunds or have them applied toward future premium payments.
+Additionally, an Experience Refund Endorsement is available on First Dollar coverage meaning insureds with a favorable loss experience will have their calculated net profit applied to future premium payments.
 If the insured does not renew, the company will issue a refund for the amount due.

 What nonprofit unemployment services are available?